-As noted in the "Review of Operations", the Consolidated Entity's focus over the coming period will be to continue exploration work at the Mbengué Gold Project, as well as commence work on the Gonsan and Eburnea Gold Projects upon grant of permits.
+As noted in the "Review of Operations", the Consolidated Entity's focus over the coming period (subject to the comments made above in relation to the COVID-19 pandemic) will be to continue exploration work at the Mbengué Gold Project, commence work on the newly acquired Dielle permit, which forms part of the expanded Mbengue Gold Project as well as the recently granted Bouaké North permit.
 The Group continues to assess other project opportunities in Côte d'Ivoire and elsewhere.